Diocese of Aberdeen: Hospitals

-Although many hospitals were dependent on monasteries, those in Aberdeen diocese were secular establishments subject to the authority of the bishop.
-The founding benefactors attached conditions to their altruism—those receiving care had to pray for the souls of their patron(s) who believed that as a result, they would receive a diminution of their time in purgatory.
-These hospitals operated under strict codes of conduct and, although secular, conformed to the discipline of a monastic rule, often that of St Augustine.
+Although many hospitals were dependent on monasteries, those within the Aberdeen diocese operated as secular establishments under the bishop's jurisdiction.
+The benevolent founders of these hospitals imposed specific conditions on their altruism—recipients of care were obligated to offer prayers for the souls of their patron(s) who believed that as a result, they would receive a diminution of their time spent in purgatory.
+These hospitals adhered to stringent codes of behaviour and, despite being secular in nature, followed the principles of a monastic rule, often that of St. Augustine.

-In the diocese of Aberdeen, eleven hospitals were established; of these five were in Aberdeen—three in the ecclesiastic burgh at Old Aberdeen, and two in the royal burgh at New Aberdeen in the harbour area.
-Diocese-wide, the reasons for these hospitals were categorised as for the care of:
+Within the diocese of Aberdeen, a total of eleven hospitals were established.
+Among these, five were situated in Aberdeen—three in the ecclesiastical burgh of Old Aberdeen, and two in the royal burgh of New Aberdeen in the harbour area.
+These hospitals served various purposes, specifically, care of: